Skip to content

 Compare home insurance after renovation

-After the renovation work is completed, it's a good idea to reassess your standard home insurance policy to make sure your newly renovated home is adequately protected and that you're getting the best deal.
+After the renovation work is completed, it’s vital to reassess your standard home insurance policy to make sure your newly renovated home is adequately protected.
+In particular, you might need to update the rebuild cost.

 Compare home insurance quotes from different insurers to find the best price for the type of cover you want.
 Don't want more tasks on your to-do list?
 MoneySuperMarket can do the work for you, saving you time and money.